microsoft/ivy/doc/examples/testing/specification.md

     Checking isolate iso_r...
     OK

-The option `trusted=true` tells IVY to trust that the specified isolates are correct, facts that we have tested, but not formally verified.
+The option `trusted=true` tells IVy to trust that the specified isolates are correct, facts that we have tested, but not formally verified.
 IVy says it can prove based on this assumption that all of our assertions are true at all times.